Amazon PPC Cost

 What’s the Future for Amazon PPC Cost?

-However, in order to be on a safer side, this is what Amazon sellers can do to still make substantial profits:
+However, to be on the safe side, this is what Amazon sellers can do to still make substantial profits:

 Conclusion